Skip to main content

 • Who it helps:

-Anyone starting or refining an intermittent fasting routine who wants a realistic eating window and a calorie target tied to their goal.
+Anyone sketching a time-restricted routine who wants a realistic window and a calorie number tied to body size—not a one-size-fits-all 1,500 kcal guess.

 • What it outputs: